-Like we said, different types of cannabinoids can attach to one of these or many of these receptors.
-Once they get attached to one of these receptors, the receptors initiate a response through one of them or many of the neurons found in the brain and the body, that can lead to benefits related to these cannabinoids including the ones called CBD oil benefits.
+Like we said, different types of cannabinoids can attach to one of these or any of these receptors.
+Once they get attached to one of these receptors, the receptors initiate a response through one of them or many of the neurons found in the brain and the body, which can lead to benefits related to these cannabinoids including the ones called CBD oil effects.

 Switching from THC to CBD?
 Read here!